DanielGilbert/DanielGilbert/README.md

 ### Hi there 👋
 Hi, I'm Daniel!
 Founded in 1986, I'm a software developer at heart, and really love to build stuff.
 I love it even more if it benefits others.
+In 2024, I transitioned to the Dark Side by becoming a Scrum Master.
+A path I'm still following.

 Most of the stuff I build in my spare time is available for free.
 Besides writing consumer applications, I'm also interested in game programming, music, video editing and more. 🥳